dinkrdan/DiNKR-tournament/README.md

-This is a trial code to run an Americano Riund Robin
+This is a trial code to run an Americano Round Robin